ohcnivek/kd_helper/README.md

 ## dependencies:
 - python3 (obviously lol)
 - run `pip3 install xlsx2csv`
-- try `pip install xlsx2csv` if you dont have python3
+- try `pip install xlsx2csv` if you don't have python3

 ## notes:
 - If individual didnt fill out a meal time or gets a late plate more than 7 times a week (bruh what), they are marked down as available to kd for every meal.
 Didnt provide a preference, their fault.
 Those that marked down a time should get priority for those meals.